oghare01/static-app-security-test/README.md

 ### Pre-requisites

-- [ ] Two VM instances in Google Cloud Platform (GCP) with Debian 11/ Ubuntu image.
+- [ ] A VM instance in Google Cloud Platform (GCP) with Debian 11/ Ubuntu image.
+- [ ] Install docker on the VM
 - [ ] Access to GitHub repository containing the codebase,and create a [webhook](https://docs.github.com/en/webhooks/using-webhooks/creating-webhooks) to subscribe to specific events that occur on your GitHub repo.
 .